TheLethalCode/AGV-Task1/README.md

 ## Subtask-1

 In this subtask we are required to find the shortest path between the starting\
-point and the ending point with obstacles in between them.
+point and the ending point with obstacles in between them, considering the bot has\
+a point object

-The image is given to us.I detected the starting point and the ending point and\
+The image is given to us.
+I detected the starting point and the ending point and\
 found the path as close to the shortest path as possible using A* algorithm.

-Initially the picture size on an average is 640x400, which is too much nodes for A*\
-to handle efficiently.
-So, I divided the pixels into 5*5 grids, effectively reducing the\
-no. of nodes to handle by 25.
-The grids with obstacles are marked as blocked.
+Here, I\
+considered the diagonal movement to cost the same as a straight movement.

+The path is printed along with the path length as well as shown in the image.

+I created a structure "tryst" to store the details of each pixel

-Then I created a matrix storing the details of each grid and implemented the algorithm\
+Then I created a matrix of tryst storing the details of each pixel and implemented the algorithm\
-with set data type for open list.
+with set data type of tryst ordered by the f-cost as open list.
+The closed list is\
+incorporated in the matrix.

 To use this program\
 Clone the repo